hasura/react-apollo-todo/react-native-apollo/tutorial/basic-app/mutation-component-usage-insert.md

     }
     ```

-   In this component, we are running an `insert_todos` mutation on button press.

-3. We are also updating the Apollo Cache so that the UI updates instantly.
+4. We are also updating the Apollo Cache so that the UI updates instantly.
 In the update prop:

   - We read the existing data: